Maximum Subarray Sum (Kadane’s Algorithm)

 • In simpler terms, we can also write: maxSumEnding[i] = max(maxSumEnding[i - 1] + X[i], X[i]).

 Finally, to get the maximum subarray sum of the whole array, we return the maximum value stored in the array maxSumEnding[].
-This problem falls under the dynamic programming category because we store the solution of sub-problems and solve the larger problem using the solution of smaller sub-problems.
+This problem falls under the dynamic programming category because we are storing the solution of sub-problems and solving the larger problem using the solution of smaller sub-problems.

 Solution steps